kreloaded/SlackSharp/docs/CODE_OF_CONDUCT.md

 ## Reporting Issues

-If you encounter any issues or witness any behavior that violates this Code of Conduct, please report it to the project maintainers listed in CONTACT.md file.
+If you encounter any issues or witness any behavior that violates this Code of Conduct.
 All reports will be kept confidential and will be addressed promptly and thoughtfully.

 ## Attribution